-Climate breakdown and habitat destruction caused by human activity are killing off animal populations across the world.
+Climate breakdown and habitat destruction caused by human activity are killing off animal and plant populations across the world.

 But instead of doing more to protect nature, UK government looks set to rip up rules and regulations designed to protect it.
 Do your bit to help the world's animal populations and sign the petition.

 Habitat loss is down to the direct, often deliberate, destruction of natural habitats, like the ongoing fires in the Amazon.
 The decline in the size and quality of habitats has a direct impact on millions of plant and animal species which lack food, shelter, space and conditions to thrive as a result.

 Pollution of our land, soils, waterways, beaches and seas affects multitudes of species, and comes from a range of sources.
 Routine industrial emissions or spills, oil running off roads into rivers, and leaks from landfill waste sites are all culprits, as is litter.